Comments Off on US Education Department’s Kevin Jennings to Call for National Plan to Deal with Bullying

 Here are excerpts from Duncan’s address, now posted on the Department of Education’s website:

 “For the record, let me state my basic, operating premise, both in Chicago and Washington DC: No student should feel unsafe in school.
 Take that as your starting point, and then it becomes inescapable that school safety is both a moral issue, and a practical one.

 The moral issue is plain.
 Every child is entitled to feel safe in the classroom, in the hallways of school, and on the playground.
-Children go to school to learn, and educational opportunity must be the great equalizer in America.
+Children go to school to learn, and educational opportunity must be the great equalizer in America server.
 No matter what your race, sex, or zip code, every child is entitled to a quality education and no child can get a quality education if they don’t first feel safe at school.

 It is an absolute travesty of our educational system when students fear for their safety at school, worry about being bullied, or suffer discrimination and taunts because of their ethnicity, religion, sexual orientation, disability, or a host of other reasons.